Jason Parashuram Mohabir

 Durham, NC 27708

-I was born and raised in Woodhaven, Queens, New York City. 🇬🇾
+I was born and raised in Woodhaven, Queens, New York City, and have deep family roots in Guyana 🇬🇾.

-I studied Computer Science during my undergraduate at Columbia Engineering.
-I was introduced to the field of bioinformatics and studied transposon-encoded CRISPR-Cas systems (under Sam Sternberg).
+I studied Computer Science as an undergraduate at Columbia Engineering, where I was introduced to bioinformatics and worked on transposon-encoded CRISPR–Cas systems.

-For my gap years, I worked at the Broad Institute of MIT & Harvard’s Genomic Center for Infectious Disease where I worked on projects in medical mycology (under Christina Cuomo) and vector-borne disease (under Daniel Neafsey).
-I collaborated with the Guyana Ministry of Health to develop their national pathogen surveillance program through the Harvard T.H.
+Following my undergraduate degree, I worked at the Broad Institute of MIT & Harvard in the Genomic Center for Infectious Disease.
+There, I conducted research in medical mycology and vector-borne disease, and collaborated with the Guyana Ministry of Health to help develop a national pathogen surveillance program through the Harvard T.H.
 Chan School of Public Health.

-My first rotation at Duke University is with Paul Magwene looking at mobile genetic elements in pathogenic fungi.
+- Paul Magwene — mobile genetic elements in pathogenic fungi

 selected publications

-1. Integration of genomic and pharmacokinetic data to predict clinical outcomes in HIV-associated cryptococcal meningitis
+- Integration of genomic and pharmacokinetic data to predict clinical outcomes in HIV-associated cryptococcal meningitismBio, Aug 2024